This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Bring a pot with salted water to a boil, and add the pasta.
-Cook following the package instructions, then drain. (you may reserve about 1/3 cup pasta water in case it's needed later)
+• Bring a pot with salted water to a boil, and add the 8 ounces pasta.
+Cook following the package instructions, then drain. (you may reserve about 1/3 cup of pasta water in case it's needed later)

-• Meanwhile, heat the oil in a pan over medium-high heat.
+• Meanwhile, heat the 1 teaspoon olive oil in a pan over medium-high heat.

-• Season the shrimp with salt and pepper and cook for 2-3 minutes per side, or until pink and opaque.
-Squeeze over the lemon and remove from heat.
+• Season the 1 pound medium shrimp with Salt and ground pepper and cook for 2-3 minutes per side, or until pink and opaque.
+Squeeze over the 1 large lemon and remove from heat.

 • Once the pasta is done, add it over the shrimp together with the pistachio pesto.
 Toss well to coat.
 At this point, if you feel like the pasta looks dry, you may add in your reserved pasta water and mix again.